 It is important to note that CBD is not a cure-all, and may not be an appropriate treatment for all conditions and all dogs.

 What type of CBD is best for dogs?

+Choosing CBD for dogs is not easy for evyone.
 Full Spectrum is one of the many different types of hemp-derived CBD products that are available.
 It is a combination of cannabidiol (CBD) and other cannabinoids, terpenes and flavonoids found in hemp plants.